 With the meteoric rise in online bookings, you can now book almost anything via an online booking platform.
 Airbnb sells experiences.
 TripAdvisor sells packaged tours.
 SafariBookings sells ready-to-book safari trips.
 More and more people go online and book a safari package or scheduled tour with a fixed itinerary.
 So let's compare these instant safaris with a custom, hand-crafted itinerary prepared for you by a travel expert.

-We're in a good position to compare, because we sell both.
-We sell scheduled small group safaris to the Kruger Park with fixed departure dates and fixed 3-day, 4-day or 5-day itineraries.
+We're in a good position to compare because we sell both.
+We sell scheduled small group safaris to the Kruger Park with fixed departure dates and fixed three-day, four-day or five-day itineraries.
 And we also excel at designing tailor-made itineraries, hand-crafted to meet the client's exact budget, interests and requirements.

 Here are some of the differences between these two kinds of safari trips.